navcoin/navcoin/doc/bech32-mod-gen-poly.md

 AJ4RJKVB
 ```

-After inspecting the details, we concluded that `U1PIRGA7` performed slightly better in terms of the second condition and chose `U1PIRGA7`.
+After inspecting the details, we concluded that `U1PIRGA7` performed slightly better in terms of the second requirement and chose `U1PIRGA7`.

 ## Actual steps taken